Short Course

 -

-applied strategies to build a stratigraphic model based on depositional history
+applied basic strategies to decipher depositional environments and build a stratigraphic framework.

 -